arturmatlega/instalguru-blog-en/_posts/2020-11-30-saving-water-at-home.10-tips-on-how-to-save-water-in-daily-life.md

 small-intro: Can you imagine living without having access to water?
 It is practically impossible.
 intro: 'Can you imagine living without having access to water?
 It is practically impossible.
-  And, although it seems having no access to this precious liquid is not possible, its sources are getting drained.
+  And although it seems having no access to this precious liquid is not possible, its sources are getting drained.
 Renewing them is a slow process.
 There are already many places in the world facing water shortage.
-For this reason, an increasing number of people ask the fundamental - crucial question: how to save water in daily life?
+For this reason, an increasing number of people ask the fundamental, crucial question: how to save water in daily life?
   We present a few practical tips you can use at home.'
 photo: "/uploads/watersaving.jpg"
 photo_desc: Even the smallest change in daily habits can contribute to lowering the